jrbarrio/cloud-guru-solutions-architect-associate/README.md

 # cloud-guru-solutions-architect-associate

-Terraform version is set at _.terraform-version_ file.
+Terraform version is set at _.terraform-version_ file, to be managed by [tfenv](https://github.com/tfutils/tfenv).

 ### Init project
 `terraform init`